 Brand storytelling examples

 Warby Parker transformed the eyeglass industry when they made designer eyewear affordable, better for the environment, and easy to try on at home.
 Their brand comes from a great story, too.
 One of their founders spent the first semester of grad school without eyeglasses because he lost his on a backpacking trip and they were too expensive to replace.
-They decided to fix that problem and do it with a plant-based frame construction that’s better for the environment.
+He and his team decided to fix that problem and do it with a plant-based frame construction that’s better for the environment.

 No one can tell those stories better than hosts and travelers.
 Airbnb’s website has a section dedicated to giving you an inside look at the lives of their hosts across the world.
 This helps prospective hosts and travelers feel more connected to the people who run the properties they’ll be staying in.
 On their YouTube channel (with over 251,000 subscribers) you can see what Airbnb is like in different countries, learn from superhosts, and get useful guest tips.

-This company started with a serendipitous hitchhiking encounter that led to the creation of one of the most well-known natural care brands in the world.
-Their first product was beeswax candles and their first one to hit it big was lip balm (which you might see in every Whole Foods).
+This company started with a serendipitous hitchhiking encounter that led to the creation of one of the most well-known natural skincare brands in the world.
+The first product to hit it big was their lip balm made with beeswax — which you can probably find in every Whole Foods store.

 Their YouTube channel is full of high-production quality videos and Burt Talks to the Bees installments are educational and entertaining.
 They also include beauty tips and short instructional product videos.